 Should we be worrying?

 These medications are the centerfold of our “opting out” portfolio.
 As our bodies, minds, and spirits became more and more separated from nature, each other, and ourselves, the worry, discomfort, and unease mounted.
-Now that the going has gotten very tough, we are reaching for them more than ever.
-Surely turning off the smoke alarm is not the best way to deal with this fire, however.
+Now that the going has gotten really tough, we are reaching for these drugs more than ever.
+Surely turning off the smoke alarm is not the best way to deal with this fire!

 If we medicate ourselves into submission, who and what are we serving?
 Survival at all costs?
 Are we really just here to punch the clock until we die?

-But what if you’re struggling and you don’t feel like there’s room to examine and investigate.
+But what if you’re struggling and you don’t feel like there’s room in your life to examine and investigate these symptoms?

 Maybe you’ve always been a worrier, but recently, it feels like you can’t catch your breath, you can’t listen to what people are saying, and you’re crawling out of your skin.
 Maybe you just need to sleep.
 Maybe you’ve just started on an antidepressant and it’s not “working” yet.
 Maybe someone you love just died, you just lost a job, or your house just burned down.
 Maybe you were attacked, or perhaps your husband makes you feel like you’re losing your mind.